hyva-themes/magento2-hyva-admin/readme.md

 The API will remain stable, unless some real flaw is discovered.
 New features will be added in a backward compatible manner.

+## Contributions

+PR's are very welcome.
+It's early in this modules life, so I will probably like to chime in on bigger changes.

 ## Copyright & License

 Copyright 2020 Vinai Kopp & Hyvä Themes BV